Recreating the Country blog

 For the future to see the majority of Australians caring about our native vegetation and the wildlife it supports, we need significant changes in our national attitude and to our culture.

 Here are some of the ways that a caring culture could be nurtured;

 At the top of my list is raising the profile of Australian plants and animals in schools.

-Australian children need to be captivated by the beauty and wonder of our wild plants and animals from a young age.
-They need to appreciate that we (Australians) need to care for the diverse ecology that supports us and our lifestyles.
+When Australian children are captivated by the beauty and wonder of our wild plants and animals from a young age, our future will be assured.

 Wouldn’t it be delightful if each Australian child was given a personal totem plant and animal to learn about, understand and care about as they progressed though our education system?

 The animal and plant would likely become part of their personal identity.
 Children would go out of their way to see their animal and plant in the wild.
 They would likely move mountains to protect them.